mkdoc/mkcli/doc/readme/guide.md

 The `cmd` style is a list of command names (options are not printed) designed to be used when a program has lots of commands and a command is required.
 Typically the program would show this help page when no command was specified to indicate to the user a command is required.

+Sometimes you may want very minimal help output that just includes the usage synopsis in which case use the `usage` style.

 #### Help Sections

 Sometimes when creating help files you may want to include a section from the manual, possibly you want to include an *Environment* section to show the environment variables your program recognises.